Fabergé egg: Art of surprise

+Techniques such as guilloché enamelling were introduced by Fabergé, and quality was overseen and approved by Peter Carl himself, or in his absence, by his eldest son Eugène, before it was placed into stock.
+The smallest of faults would result in rejection.

+Fabergé eggs since 2007

+The Fabergé trademarks were consolidated in 2007 and are owned by Fabergé UK Limited, which makes luxury fine jewellery.
+Among their 21st-century collaborations was a series of pieces celebrating the 007 archive, which included the "007 Octopussy" capsule collection, inspired by the 1983 James Bond film, Octopussy.

-In 2023, Fabergé debuted Journey in Jewels on Seven Seas Grandeur, a luxury cruise ship from Regent Seven Seas Cruises.
-The egg will remain on the cruise ship, making it the first ever Fabergé to live at sea.
+In December 2023, Fabergé debuted "Journey in Jewels" on the Seven Seas Grandeur, a luxury cruise ship from Regent Seven Seas Cruises.

 List of eggs

-List of Fabergé imperial Easter eggs
+List of Fabergé Imperial Easter eggs

 Below is a chronology of the 52 eggs made for the imperial family.
 The dating of the eggs has evolved.
-An earlier chronology dated the Blue Serpent Clock Egg to 1887 and identified the egg of 1895 as the Twelve Monograms Egg.
+An earlier chronology dated the Blue Serpent Clock Egg to 1887 and identified the 1895 egg as the Twelve Monograms Egg.
 The discovery of the previously lost Third Imperial Easter Egg confirms the chronology below.